dino-/ks-library/README.md

 ## Installing

-A file or link containing a Google API key is required at this location relative to where you run ks-location:
+A file or link containing a Google API key is required at this location relative to where you run ks-locate:

    ./GoogleAPIKey